NHSDigital/NHSDigital-FHIR-BookingAndReferrals/guides/Live-ImplementationGuide-BaRS/Home/Applications/BaRS-Applications/Applications/BaRS-APP3/Payloads.page.md

     *  what3words

 *  They **should** populate the *Location.address* for all property based locations.
-*  They **should** populate *Location.address.line* which is a repeatable element, with the the order in which lines should appear in an address label
+*  They **should** populate *Location.address.line* which is a repeatable element, with the order in which lines should appear in an address label
 *  They **should** populate *Location.name* when there is a property name
 *  They **should** populate *Location.address.text* with a text representation of the full address (including the address name), with each line separated by a comma